Background image

 Brendon finished his Olympics debut in Tokyo with what must have been mixed feelings.
 On one hand, he claimed the bronze in the 400m individual medley, Australia’s first medal in that gruelling event since Rob Woodhouse finished third in the 1984 Games at Los Angeles.

 In the heats in Tokyo, he smashed his own Australian record with a sizzling swim of 4.09.27 but could not replicate that time in the final, swimming 4.10.36.
 American Chase Kalise won the gold in 4.09.42.
-Still, as frustrating as that must have been, the 21-year-old Victorian had certainly announced himself on the world stage.
+Still, as frustrating as that must have been, the young Victorian had certainly announced himself on the world stage.
 It also announced Australia’s arrival in the pool in Tokyo, with the medal being the first won by the Dolphins at those Games.

 Brendon represented Australia at the Junior Pan Pacific Championships in Suva, Fiji in 2018, where he was one of the strongest performers.
 He was a member of the 4x200m freestyle relay team, diving in to anchor the Australian team to a bronze medal.
 He also picked up silver in the 400m freestyle event, finishing with a 3:52:67.